junchen14/Multi-Modal-Transformer/README.md

 ### Recent News

+> The code and paper of MDTER is open sourced.
+They can be found [here](image-language-transformer.md)

 > The code and papper of RelTransformer is open sourced.
-The paper and code can be found [here](image-transformer.md)
+They can be found  [here](image-transformer.md)

 > The code and paper of Twins-SVT is open sourced.
-The paper and code can be found [here](image-transformer.md)
+They can be found  [here](image-transformer.md)

 > Vision Transformer for deepfake detection.
-The paper can be found [here](image-transformer.md)
+They can be found  [here](image-transformer.md)

 > The code of VideoGPT is open sourced.
-The paper and code can be found [here](video-transformer.md)
+They can be found  [here](video-transformer.md)

 > The code of CoaT is open sourced.
-The paper and code can be found [here](image-transformer.md)
+They can be found [here](image-transformer.md)

 > The code of Kaleido-BERT is open sourced.
-The paper and coda can be found [here](image-language-transformer.md)
+They can be found  [here](image-language-transformer.md)

  > The code of TimeSformer is open sourced.
-The paper and code can be found [here](video-transformer.md)
+They can be found  [here](video-transformer.md)

  > The code of SwinTransformer is open sourced.
-The paper and code can be found [here](image-transformer.md)
+They can be found  [here](image-transformer.md)

  > The code of VisualGPT is open sourced.
-The paper and code can be found [here](image-language-transformer.md)
+They can be found  [here](image-language-transformer.md)